amanzi/ats/docs/documentation/source/index.rst

 .. image:: _static/images/coweeta.png

-Amanzi-ATS is a code for solving ecosystem-based, integrated, distributed hydrology.
+The Advanced Terrestrial Simulator (ATS) is a code for solving watershed-to-river basin scale problems on integrated, distributed ecohydrology, including the built environment.

-Capabilities are largely based on solving various forms of Richards equation, coupled to a surface flow equation, along with the needed sources and sinks for ecosystem and climate models.
-This can (but need not) include thermal processes (especially ice for frozen soils), evapotranspiration, surface energy balances, snow, biogeochemistry, plant dynamics, deformation, transport, and much more.
+Capabilities are largely based on solving various forms of Richards equation coupled to a surface flow equation, along with the needed sources and sinks.
+This can (but need not) include thermal processes (especially ice for frozen soils), evapo-transpiration, surface energy exchange with the atmosphere, snow, deformation, gray and green infrastructure, and much more.
+In addition, we solve problems of reactive transport in both the subsurface and surface, leveraging external geochemical engines through the Alquimia interface.

 ATS is a suite of physics processes built for Amanzi.
-As such documentation is split between process documentation here and framework documentation in Amanzi.
-Links across the related projects attempt to build a uniform interface for the user.
+Amanzi includes the underlying mesh, data structure, multi-physics APIs, and math libraries for defining and solving the physics implemented in ATS.

 Join the Community
 %%%%%%%%%%%%%%%%%%